-The McWhirter Conference, Oxford 2017: 'Brave New Britain?'
+The McWhirter Conference, Oxford 2019

-Inspiring young people to debate topical issues and to think about their future role in society
+Inspiring young people to debate topical issues and to think about their future role in society.

 With previous speakers including Baroness Chakrabarti, Sir Richard Dearlove and Sir Roger Bannister, the McWhirter Conference provides a unique, and sometimes life-changing, educational opportunity for bright sixth formers from both state and independent schools.
-Small syndicate groups follow each of the four talks and 'Dicey' culminates in a ‘Question Time’ plenary session.
+Small syndicate groups follow each of the four talks and the Conference culminates in a ‘Question Time’ plenary session.